MrPio/Blockstorm/notes.md

 Requires the script to extend `NetworkBehaviour` and thus, to have a `NetworkObject` script attached.

 The procedure name must end with "ServerRpc" and "ClientRpc" respectively.
-This helps understanding where the code is executed.
+This helps to understand where the code is executed.

 The RPC accepts any *value-type* arguments plus `string` objects.